d-a-n/ep_portal/README.md

 ##Features:

-- full text search
+- full text search ✓
-- list all pads
+- list all pads ✓
-- sort by title and date
+- sort by title and date ✓
+- build with Bootstrap/Less for easy customization ✓
 - group pads [TBD]
 - user authentication [TBD]
 - one-click install via EPL backend [TBD]

+##Roadmap
+###1.0
+- User authentication (Password, oAuth, OpenID, Github, Facebook, Twitter, …)
+- Permission menagement (full access, read only, login only ,…)
+- Pad administration (create, delete)
+- Group pads
+- Support for MySQL, PostgreSQL, MongoDB, ...

 ##Setup

-**Note:** At this time ep_portal only supports *MySQL*.
-If you are running EPL on *node-dirty* ep_portal won't work.
+**Note:** At this time ep_portal **only supports *MySQL*.** If you are running EPL on *node-dirty* ep_portal won't work.
 Database support for *mongodb* and *PostgreSQL* will be available soon.

 *Be aware that the plugin needs some EPL hooks that are not available in the master branch yet.
 Please use the EPL development branch until those new hooks will be merged.*